secretflow/spu/README.md

 We place `node0` on server0, `node1` and `node3` on server1, `node2` and `node4` on server2.
 You should replace nodes' IPs with your servers' IPs in **each server's configuration**.
 Both `nodes` and `spu_internal_addrs` fields should be modified.
-Besides, you should guarantee that the specified ports are not used and blocked by your servers' network firewall.
+Besides, you should guarantee that the specified ports are not used or blocked by your servers' network firewall.

 ### 3.6 Launch SPU cluster